elemarmar/my-anki-collection/README.md

-# The temple of Templates
+# The Temple of Templates

-Hello!
+**Herzlich Willkommen in meinem Tempel**!

  This is my **temple of templates**.
-In this temple you'll find some of the templates I've crafted for learning languages and other stuff using Anki.
+Here you'll find some of the templates I've crafted for learning languages and for other subjects.

-If you head over to the web you can see all the templates I have uploaded so far, and interact with some of them (if they have interactive components).
-I'm still working on them so some of them might behave unexpectedly or be written in a messy way.
+If you head over to the web you can see all the templates I have uploaded so far and play around with their interactive components.
+I'm still working on them, so some of them might behave strangely.

 So far I have uploaded the following: